-The value of the investments of a Series that focuses its investments in a particular industry or market sector will be highly sensitive to financial, economic, political and other developments affecting that industry or market sector, and conditions that negatively impact that industry or market sector will have a greater impact on the Series as compared with a Series that does not have its holdings similarly concentrated.
-Since the Series concentrates its assets in real estate related securities, events negatively affecting the real estate industry are therefore likely to cause the value of the Series' shares to decrease, perhaps significantly.
+The value of the investments of a Series that focuses its investments in a particular geographic location will be highly sensitive to financial, economic, political and other developments affecting the fiscal stability of that location, and conditions that negatively impact that location will have a greater impact on the Series as compared with a Series that does not have its holdings similarly concentrated.
+Events negatively affecting such location are therefore likely to cause the value of the Series' shares to decrease, perhaps significantly.